Tethered drones (or uncrewed aerial systems — UAS) offer a potential solution to the Achilles heel of the vast majority of small UAS, their endurance.

 Whilst there are many specific use cases such as facility inspection and broadcasting, most will use UAS as a means of lofting a sensor higher than a mast or standing in a tree.
 Calculating the distance to the horizon requires the use of some fairly complex equations, explained at this link and expressed in the image below

-The world is not perfectly obstruction-free of course, and at those ranges, a simple optical sensor would need some augmentations but I think you can see the obvious benefits of standing on a very tall hill, metaphorically, as did Samuel Cody and the Royal Engineers all those years ago.
+The world is not perfectly obstruction-free, and at those ranges, a simple optical sensor would need some augmentations.
+But I think you can see the obvious benefits of standing on a very tall hill, metaphorically, as did Samuel Cody and the Royal Engineers all those years ago.

 Small UAS, therefore, provide the military user with a range of advantages before we start getting into the realms of arming them.